ZachJMoore/markup-updates/README.md

-# MarkUp Updates

-A public home for all MarkUp information, updates, documentation, and releases.

-# What is MarkUp?
+# Welcome to MarkUp!

-MarkUp is a standalone application that allows you to quickly and easily draw over anything on your screen.
-You can use it for things like: 1) annotating before taking screenshots.
-2) guiding others while giving a presentation or screen sharing.
-3) or using whiteboard mode to make quick sketches when brainstorming.

-It simply runs in the background, and when your ready, click the pencil icon to start drawing wherever you are at.
+MarkUp is a quick and convenient tool for things like: 1) annotating your screen.
+2) guiding others during presentations or screen sharing.
+3) and brainstorming with quick sketches.
+It's easy to use - just run the app in the background and click the pencil icon to start drawing anywhere on your screen.

-## Supported Platforms
+MarkUp is available on the following platforms:
 - [x] MacOS
     - [x] M1 / ARM
     - [ ] Intel